 The preflop ranges have been updated to be state-of-the-art in 2023, and are in line with recommendations from the most reputable poker training sites.
 They are based on GTO (Game Theory Optimal) ranges for 6-max cash games with stack size 100 BB, 2.5 BB raises preflop and 5% rake (capped at 4 BB).
 This is a common structure at $50 NL.

-The ranges are a somewhat simplified version of the GTO ranges by using pure strategy instead of mixed – meaning you will always do the same thing with the same hand in a certain scenario.
-That means that they are not really GTO, but if you are playing at levels below $500 NL cash it is unlikely to make any noticeable difference.
-And it makes the ranges significantly easier to learn.
+The ranges are a somewhat simplified version of the GTO ranges by using pure strategy instead of mixed.
+It means that you will always do the same thing with the same hand in a certain scenario.
+The ranges are not really GTO, but if you are playing at levels below $500 NL cash it is unlikely to make any noticeable difference.
+The ranges are also significantly easier to learn.

 The simplification will not be visible in a HUD (heads-up display), since general frequencies are aligned with GTO.
-But for a very advanced player who has played against you for a very long time, it will be possible to get a tiny advantage if they figure out exactly what your ranges are looking like.
+But for a very advanced player who has played against you for a very long time, it will be possible to get a tiny advantage if they figure out exactly what your ranges look like.
 When playing full GTO you are using mixed strategies, which means you will not always do the same thing in the same situation.
-For example, you will sometimes be calling with TT in the BTN vs a CO open and sometimes you will raise.
+Sometimes you will call with TT in the BTN vs a CO open and sometimes you will raise.

 Practice with your own ranges

 If you prefer using your own ranges in the Poker Trainer range editor, you can save them and do all the preflop exercises.
 Your ranges are saved to the cloud and accessible from all your devices.
 There are many reasons to why you might want to use your own ranges: